VTEvent

 Down APs

 Unlike the other two examples, this one is a technical issue, not a communications issue.
-Usually, if the network is hidden, it will be on its own APs.
+Usually, the network will be on its own APs.
 As such, the problem may not be as obvious as normal.
-If the network is visible, it is probably broadcast from the same APs as the standard networks.
-This should help in determining if the APs are up.

 Deployment and Cleanup